 One day after a lot of soul searching, I finally decided to go back to school and earn a BSN.
 My sales counterparts couldn’t believe I would leave the medical device industry after what most would consider a very financially successful career.
 I tried to explain the best I could – that I wanted to be a part of something bigger than myself.
 And medical sales just wasn’t doing it for me anymore.

 I wanted to jump into procedures as a part of the medical team.

 Even though I wasn’t an actual healthcare professional at the time, I got to work in hospital operating rooms and observe almost every kind of surgery.
-It was through those experiences that I learned I wanted to be more truly clinical – instead of just repeat a sales pitch with each new physician who gave me the time of day.
+It was through those experiences that I learned I wanted to be more genuinely clinical – instead of just repeating a sales pitch with each new physician who gave me the time of day.

-More specifically, I wanted to jump in to the procedures that I was selling products and actually be a part of the medical team.
-Not sit and wait on the side lines for hours until they used the product I was selling (if they used it at all).
+More specifically, I wanted to jump into the procedures where I was selling products and be a part of the medical team.
+Not sit and wait on the sidelines for hours until they used the product I was selling (if they used it at all).

 So one day, l quit my career and went back to school to earn my RN.